VirtuallyCreative/kaizen-101/content/_index.md

     features:
       - title: >-
-          “This book is an homage to all those who helped me along my developer journey.
-I hope it inspires the next generation of developers, as I was.”
+          “This book is an homage to all those who helped me along my developer journey; I hope it inspires the next generation of developers, as I was.”
         subtitle: 'Al Romano, Author - Kaizen 101 for Developers'
         image: images/al romano.png